 editors, and board members of major journals in sociology.

-and publishable manuscripts), which is used instead of traditional qualifying exams
+presentations, and publishable manuscripts), which is used instead of traditional

 - An epistemological training that integrates theory and methods into a dynamic, two-semester

-- Financial support packages for our graduate students including stipends, tuition waiver,
+- Financial support packages for our master's and doctoral students including stipends, tuition waiver, and health insurance.

 - McKnight Fellowship opportunities for African American and Hispanic Ph.D. students